FalconSoft/Data-Management-Suite/Src/Clients/Console.Client/readme.md

-﻿Falconsoft Ltd@ 2014
-Reactive Worksheet Console Client application designed to comunicate with Falconsoft Data Sever troght console interface.
+**FalconSoft Data Console** application designed to comunicate with Falconsoft Data Sever troght console interface.

 To run application please set url to server for ConnectionString in <appSettings> section and than run the executable.